 When I was offered the opportunity to join nine other food bloggers to do some recipe development with Taylor’s Gold Pears, I was reluctant.
 I really wanted to like them, but I was so nervous that I’d accept the job and then hate the pears!

-I’m happy to tell you that the answer is an emphatic no. The pears are delicious, and not at all mealy!
+I’m happy to tell you that the answer is an emphatic no. New Zealand pears are delicious, and not at all mealy!

 The easy scones recipe for cranberry pear scones is just the beginning of what will surely be a summer filled with pear recipes that you’ll find in the pages of this little blog of mine.